dianakarenms/DogsListTD/README.md

 # DogsListTD

-This is an Android app that persistently stores and displays a collection of dogs and related data.
+This is an Android app that persistently stores and displays a collection of dogs and related data..<br>.<br>
+The app development was done taking into account reuse of code with generics, maintainability by wrapping the alike classes in packages, use of frameworks from trusted resources and addressing common UI/UX scenarios for Android as permissions request for storage.
+SVG icons an images were used for a wider devices UI coverage.

 ### Language:
 Kotlin.
 Reduced development time: More functionality with less lines of code.